 - Bread Knife

 Bread knives are usually serrated.
 Most experts recommend a serrated knife that has pointed serrations instead of wavy serrations for better control and longer knife life.
-I have two bread knives in my kitchen - a long 10" knife that's great for cutting whole loaves, and a 6" knife perfect for cutting sandwich buns.
+We have two bread knives in our kitchen - a long 10" knife that's great for cutting whole loaves, and a 6" knife perfect for cutting sandwich buns.
 You must use a sawing motion when using a serrated knife.

 Knives are made out of several types of material.
 High carbon stainless steel is the most expensive and will last the longest.
 These knives will not stain and hold a sharp edge longer than other steel types.
 Ceramic knives are fairly new.
 These knives don't need sharpening for years and should be sharpened by an expert when they do wear down.
 Only use a ceramic knife on a cutting board - never on another ceramic, plastic or glass surface.
 They're that sharp!

 Knife handles are made of wood or a plastic composite.
 Both are good choices.
 The only difference is in cleaning and maintenance.
 Knives with wood handles deteriorate more quickly when cleaned in the dishwasher.
-I know experts recommend not using a dishwasher for washing knives, but I do it all the time.
-I'm not keen on washing sharp blades by hand.
+We know experts recommend not using a dishwasher for washing knives, but we do it all the time.
+We're not keen on washing sharp blades by hand.

 A knife that is not sharp is dangerous.
 It can slip off the food you're cutting and easily cut your fingers instead.
 A steel should be part of your knife collection.
 This long, round object sharpens knives by straightening out the edge.